propublica/timeline-setter/doc/doc.markdown

 ### event\_description

-A textual description of the event.
+A description of the event.

 ### event\_link